 In truth, that potential was only occasionally fulfilled.
 Such was the numbers game.
 Each Friday or Saturday you would walk into Lemay Video (or whatever your local dirty video joint called itself, and they were all a little dirty in the days before Blockbuster got big) and place your modest wager on a pair of films that, apart from the occasional big-name sleeper like Beetlejuice, probably weren’t very good.

-In fact, the numbers somehow seemed a little bit worse at Lemay Video (so bad was my track record with random rentals there that on at least three occasions I rented the same cassette — Deadtime Stories, in case you’re wondering — completely forgetting that I had previously rented and hated it).
+In fact, the numbers somehow seemed a little bit worse at Lemay Video (so bad was my track record with random rentals there that on at least three occasions I rented the same cassette — Deadtime Stories— completely forgetting that I had previously rented and hated it).

 Lemay Video was also the only video store among the many I’ve frequented in my life at which I rarely relied on a membership card, opting instead, as I’d learned from my father, to just drop our family membership number (301) when ringing up an evening’s rentals.
 I sensed that my dad was proud, rightfully so, to hold such an early number in the Lemay Video ranks, and I came to wield a similar bravado once I became the primary (and eventually sole) renter on the account.